evant/gradle-retrolambda/README.md

 Known Issues
 ---------------
 ### Lint fails on java files that have lambdas.
-Android's lint doesn't understand java 8 syntax and will fail silently or loudly.
-There is now an [experimental fork](https://github.com/evant/android-retrolambda-lombok) that fixes the issue.
+First try updating to the latest version of the android gradle plugin.
+Newer versions of lint are compatible with java 8 sources.
+If you can't for some reason, you can still use the [experimental fork](https://github.com/evant/android-retrolambda-lombok) to fix the issue.

 ### Using Google Play Services causes retrolambda to fail
 Version `5.0.77` contains bytecode that is incompatible with retrolambda.
 This should be fixed in